Are you constantly thinking about how to price a perfect menu for boosting your sales?

 Who doesn’t like discounts?!

+As restaurant owners, we and also our customers are always looking for ways to get discounts and buy things at less prices.
 By leveraging the discount mindset of customers, you can offer discounts on complementary items to increase the sale of related food items.
+This menu pricing trick will help upsell your other items too!

-The decoy effect is a psychological phenomenon that influences people’s preferences by inferior ‘decoy’ options.
+The decoy effect is a psychological phenomenon in menu pricing that influences people’s preferences through inferior ‘decoy’ options.
 The decoy is priced to make other options more attractive.
 Essentially, the decoy is not intended to sell, it simply pushes the customer to opt for the target (a more profitable choice).

-For example, Movie Theatres successfully uses this strategy.
-For its main product- popcorn, theatres have different size & price variants- Regular, Large, Grand (or Jumbo).
-Now, let’s say, a regular popcorn costs Rs.150, a large costs Rs.300 and a grand costs Rs.340.
+For example: Movie Theatres successfully use this strategy.
+For its main product- popcorn, theatres have different sizes & price variants- Regular, Large, Grand (or Jumbo).
+Now, let’s say, a regular popcorn costs Rs.150, a large one costs Rs.300 and a grand one costs Rs.340.
 The customers are likely to pay an extra 40 bucks and get the grand popcorn rather than a large one.
 Here, the ‘large’ merely acts as a decoy, making the ‘grand’ seem to be a viable option.

 4. Relative Pricing